Skip to content

 What if I am selling a service that genuinely requires discovery beyond 20 minutes?

 Then sell the discovery as a paid product.
 A paid discovery sprint produces a scope document as its deliverable and leads into a larger engagement.
-That is not a 20-minute discovery call.
-It is a product in its own right, priced accordingly.
+Treat it as a product in its own right, priced accordingly, separate from the 20-minute discovery call.

 How do I handle the awkwardness of stating price live on the call?